 Asthma is a highly prevalent lung disease characterized by airway constriction and inflammation.
 It is one of the most common conditions evaluated and treated in primary care clinics around the world.

 Individuals usually experience episodes of difficulty breathing, wheezing, and cough.
-In serious cases, attacks may be fatal if left untreated.
+Symptoms can worsen over time and gradually become more severe in those that do not take medications regularly.
+Acute “asthma attacks” can occur with exposure to allergens, cold air, or during exercise.
+In severe cases, these attacks may be fatal if left untreated.

 What Causes Asthma?

-Although the origin is not entirely clear, experts believe it is caused by a combination of genetics and environmental factors.
+Although the origin of asthma is not entirely clear, experts believe it is caused by a combination of genetic and environmental factors.
 The most common environmental triggers include allergens such as: